freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 410.1

 You didn't go anywhere.
-The `.` takes you to the folder you are in, and `..` takes you back a folder.
+The `.` takes you to the folder you are in, and `..` takes you back, or up, a folder.
 Websites need some images.
 Create `background.jpg` in the `website` folder.

 #### HINTS

 - Use the "touch" command
-- Here's an example: `touch filename`
+- Here's an example: `touch <filename>`
 - Don't try to create the file with another method
 - Enter `touch background.jpg` in the terminal
 - Make sure you are in the `website` folder first